uzh-dqbm-cmi/PRIDICT2/README.md

 ## Complementary Model

-- **ePRIDICT**: This model focuses on the influence of local chromatin context (K562) on prime editing efficiencies and is designed to complement PRIDICT2.0.
+- **ePRIDICT**: This model focuses on the influence of local chromatin context (K562; ATCC CCL-243) on prime editing efficiencies and is designed to complement PRIDICT2.0.
 [Access GitHub Repository](https://github.com/Schwank-Lab/epridict)

 ## Resources